 Differences in Education

-As mentioned earlier, the educational requirements for becoming a pharmacist are much more robust than pharmacy technicians.
+As mentioned, the educational requirements for becoming a pharmacist are much more robust than pharmacy technicians.
 An aspiring pharmacist must earn a PharmD Degree from an accredited program.
 This usually takes four years.

 Additionally, most states require an internship and state-specific tests.